Edikkan/devops-assessment-solution/SOLUTION.md

  * HostNetwork "Native" Mode: The Python Pod was switched to hostNetwork: true.
 This allows the application to bind directly to the VM's network stack, bypassing the Ingress and Kube-proxy entirely.

- * Uvicorn Worker Scaling: We utilized the full power of the F8s_v2 (8 cores) by running 8 Uvicorn workers in a single high-performance Pod.
+ * Uvicorn Worker Scaling: I utilized the full power of an Azure F8s_v2 (8 cores) vm by running 8 Uvicorn workers in a single high-performance Pod.

 4. Implementation Details